chiefonboarding/ChiefOnboarding/docs/Integrations.md

 `headers`: (optionally) This will overwrite the default headers.

 `fail_when_4xx_response_code`: Default: True.
 If the server response with a 4xx status code, then that's considered a failing request.
 In some cases, apis will return a 404 if the user does not exist.
 In that case, set this to `False`, so it can check for the `expected` value.

+### Revoke
+Revoke is an option to revoke access of a user to a third party.
+If you add this property to your manifest then you will be able to revoke access through the dashboard.
+Generally, you should skip this option if you are making any calls not related to account provisioning.

+This uses the same setup as the execute part below (but is limited to `url`, `data`, `method` and `headers`).
+It expects an array with requests in it.

 ### Execute
 These requests will be ran when this integration gets triggered.